 We have incurred net losses and negative operating cash flows from operations since inception, and we expect to continue to incur losses and negative operating cash flows for the foreseeable future until we successfully commence sustainable commercial operations.
-To date, we have funded our operations primarily with proceeds from the Merger and issuance of redeemable convertible preferred stock and convertible preferred stock and convertible preferred stock and convertible notes and \$1,2022, we raised net proceeds of \$1,067.9 million from the Merger, \$843.3 million from the issuances of Legacy Joby's redeemable convertible preferred stock and convertible notes and \$60.0 million from issuance of shares and warrants to Delta Air Lines, Inc. As of December 31, 2022, we had cash, cash equivalents and restricted cash of \$150.1 million and short-term investment in marketable securities of \$910.7 million.
-Restricted cash, totaling \$4.0 million, reflects cash temporarily retained by us to satisfy our post-closing indemnification claims, if any, against the seller, in connection with the acquisition of aerospace software engineering company in May 2022, security deposit on leased facilities and a letter of credit for a new vendor.
-We believe that our cash, cash equivalents and short-term investments will satisfy our working capital and capital requirements for at least the next twelve months.
+To date, we have funded our operations primarily with proceeds from the Merger and issuance of stock and convertible notes.
+From inception through December 31, 2023, we raised net proceeds of \$1,067.9 million from the Merger, \$843.3 million from the issuances of redeemable convertible preferred stock and convertible notes prior to the Merger, \$60.0 million from issuance of shares and warrants to Delta Air Lines, Inc., \$180.2 million in net proceeds from our registered direct offering to certain institutional investors and net proceeds of \$99.9 million from our issuance of shares to SKT.
+As of December 31, 2023, we had cash, cash equivalents and restricted cash of \$204.8 million and short-term investment in marketable securities of \$828.2 million.
+Restricted cash, totaling \$0.8 million, reflects cash temporarily retained for security deposit on leased facilities.
+We believe that our cash, cash equivalent and short-term investments will satisfy our working capital and capital requirements for at least the next twelve months.